Evidential Decision Theory via Partial Markov Categories

 \subsection{Acknowledgements}

 We thank our supervisor, Paweł Sobociński, and the anonymous referees for the useful comments that improved this manuscript.
-We gratefully thank Dario Stein for pointing out a mistake in \Cref{ex:borel-subdistributions-no-comparator}.
+We gratefully thank Dario Stein for pointing out a mistake in a previous version of \Cref{ex:borel-subdistributions-no-comparator}.
+We thank Paolo Perrone for finding a typo where ``probability of failure'' meant ``probability of success''.
+We thank Márk Széles for pointing out that a previous version of the proof of \Cref{prop:embedding-cons-to-par} used an ``always fail'' map that does not exist in arbitrary partial Markov categories.
 We thank Siddharth Bhat, Pim de Haan, Miguel Lopez and Ruben Van Belle for discussion on the first versions of this manuscript.
 Finally, we thank helpful discussions with Vanessa Kosoy, David Darlymple, David Spivak and Scott Garrabrant.

 \appendices